DavidHavl/DhErrorLogging/README.md

 Full featured Error logging module for ZF2 application

-It is able to log framework specific exceptions, php errors and even fatal errors or parse errors.
+It is able to log framework specific exceptions (while in dispatch or render lifecycle), exception, php errors and even fatal errors or parse errors (while outside of dispatch or render lifecycle).
-Each log record also has an error reference number that users can see on error page which helps to identify the problem when reporting it back to you.
+Each log record has an error reference number that users can see on error page which helps to identify the problem when reporting it back to you.
 The module also adds several useful info to the final log such as IP, request, url called, session id, backtrace,...
 The module sends output depending on content-type requested or interface used (html, json, console).